acumenbrands/rest_suite/README.md

  - every object within the scrips are private
  - every endpoint is a post
  - actions are taken based on the request body of the post
+ - netsuite documentation is provided in doc/netsuite/index.html
+ - project documentation is provided at doc/index.html

 data-struct reference
 ---------------------